Mumtaz Hussain (general): Career

-As a two star general, he served as GOC of the 7th Infantry Division.
-In 2019, he was appointed General officer commanding Special Service Group (SSG).
-Later, he served as DG Security and Garrison of XII Corps.
+As a major general, he served as General Officer Commanding (GOC) of the 7th Infantry Division.
+In 2019, he was appointed GOC of the Special Service Group (SSG).
+In his capacity as GOC SSG, he visited Sri Lanka in September 2019 to observe Exercise Cormorant Strike X-2019, during which he called on the Sri Lanka Army Commander and the Chief of Defence Staff.